Find out what foods affect your mood

 A recent trial was carried out and can be seen in the Journal Of Biological Psychiatry, to test whether individual food allergies could really produce mental symptoms.
 The results showed that allergies were able to produce, severe depression ,nervousness,lack of motivation and mental blackness.

 The foods that produced the most symptoms were wheat, eggs, milk and sugar.
 Our Food and Mood Nutritional Test will test for all of these foods and more.

 The Molecules of Emotion are Serotonin, which influences your mood and Adrenalin/nor adrenalin which makes Dopamine this influences your motivation.
 Women are 3 x more prone to low moods as men,mainly due to low serotonin,associated with both anxiety and depression.
 We know that Omega 3 helps serotonin and dopamine uptake,as well as the 'B' Vitamins,Vitamin C,Zinc etc all help Tryptophan,which helps improve your mood.

-Our Food and Mood Nutritional Test will identify any imbalances or deficiencies in these nutrients.
+Our Food and Mood Nutritional Scan may identify any imbalances or deficiencies in these nutrients.